HL7/fhir-qi-core/input/pages/index.md

 The HL7 CQI Work Group maintains this Implementation Guide, co-sponsored by the Clinical Decision Support (CDS) HL7 Work Group to inform electronic clinical quality improvement (i.e., measurement and decision support).
-This Quality Improvement Core (QI-Core) Implementation Guide is intended to be usable for multiple use cases across domains, and much of the content is likely to be usable outside the U.S. Realm.
+This Quality Improvement Core (QI-Core) Implementation Guide is intended to be usable for multiple use cases across domains, and much of the content is likely to be usable outside the US Realm.

 Understanding QI-Core and its use in quality applications requires an understanding of the role of common reference models.
 Electronic Health Records (EHRs) are stored in many different local formats.
 Exchanging data between